Space-Machines-Company/meta-enclustra-mpfs/README.md

 ## Description

 This repository contains a Yocto layer to generate Linux reference designs for the [Enclustra Mercury+ MP1 product series](https://www.enclustra.com/en/products/system-on-chip-modules/mercury-mp1/).
-The Yocto layer can be included into an own project or the provided [build.yml](build.yml) can be used to build a design using KAS tool.
+The Yocto layer can be included into an own project or the provided [build.yml](build.yml) can be used to build a design using [kas](https://kas.readthedocs.io/en/latest/#) tool.
 The reference design is based on [meta-polarfire-soc-yocto-bsp](https://github.com/polarfire-soc/meta-polarfire-soc-yocto-bsp) release 2021.11 that uses following versions.

 - Yocto: honister